nilsbore/roswasm_suite/README.md

 # roswasm_suite
 Libraries for compiling C++ ROS nodes to Webassembly using Emscripten.
-This allows you to write c++ ROS nodes similar to how you would otherwise, and to then  have them run in a webbrowser and communicate with ROS through `rosbridge_websocket`.
+Allows you to write c++ ROS nodes similar to how you would otherwise, and to then have them run in a webbrowser and communicate with ROS through `rosbridge_websocket`.

 ## Dependencies